ebi-gene-expression-group/index-scxa/README.md

 ```bash
 create-scxa-analytics-suggesters.sh
 ```

 ## Suggesters Dictionary Implementation

- We are using multiple dictionaries(dictionaryImpl) for a single SuggestComponent to fetch good number of suggestions.
+We are using multiple dictionaries (dictionaryImpl) for a single `SuggestComponent` to fetch various suggestions.

- #### Here is the Dictionary Implementations:
+#### Dictionary Implementations:

    - ontologyAnnotationSuggester
    - ontologyAnnotationAncestorSuggester
    - ontologyAnnotationParentSuggester